 When you launch a Keyword Overview report, Semrush will provide you with an initial assessment of a keyword’s value.

-- Volume: the average number of times per month that a keyword was queried on Google (on the national level).
+- Volume: the average number of times per month that a keyword was queried on Google (on the national/local level).

 - Global Volume: the combined total of the keyword’s monthly search volumes across all of our country databases.